getBoolean/flutter_boolean_template/README.md

 ### Async Data Loading and Caching

-This project uses [stock](https://pub.dev/packages/stock) for loading data from both remote and local sources.
+This project recommends [stock](https://pub.dev/packages/stock) for loading data from both remote and local sources.
 Its main goal is to prevent excessive calls to the network and disk cache.
 By utilizing it, you eliminate the possibility of flooding your network with the same request while, at the same time, adding layers of caching.